metalcycling/openstructure/modules/bindings/doc/tmtools.rst

 .. method:: WrappedTMAlign(chain1, chain2, [fast=False])

-  Takes two chain views and runs TMalign with *chain2* as reference.
+  Takes two chain views and runs TMalign from USAlign with *chain2* as reference.
 The positions and sequences are directly extracted from the chain residues for every residue that fulfills:

     * peptide linking and valid CA atom OR nucleotide linking and valid C3'